 Why don't I see every country in the world in the database?

 The goal of the database is to provide legal information and analysis about the current law and practice of capital punishment around the world.
 Our research therefore left aside countries that have abolished the death penalty.

 We did not, however, include countries that have abolished the death penalty for "ordinary crimes" (crimes defined in criminal codes or by the common law, such as aggravated murder or rape), but may retain it for crimes occurring under extraordinary circumstances, such as treason, war crimes or crimes against humanity.
-According to Amnesty International, as of February 2012 there are seven countries which have abolished the death penalty for ordinary crimes: Brazil, Chile, El Salvador, Fiji, Israel, Kazakstan, and Peru.
+These countries typically have not executed in several decades, and have expressed no intention of carrying out executions in the future.
+As of April 2016, there are six countries that have abolished the death penalty for ordinary crimes: Brazil, Chile, El Salvador, Israel, Kazakhstan, and Peru.

 For more on the definition of a country’s death penalty law status, see our Glossary.

 Does the Death Penalty Worldwide Database endorse a particular viewpoint on capital punishment?